turnerbenjamin/mb230_revision_notes/5_misc_topics/1_connected_customer_service_and_iot.md

 Since the command is JSON, we need to parse the json in Power Automate and then use the extracted properties to set fields in the Run a device command action.

+A command may be sent from an IoT alert or IoT device record